Cytnx-dev/Cytnx/docs/source/example/DMRG.rst

         return psivec, energy[0].item()

 Where we constructed the network (put tensors in) then pass it to our linear operation H.

-So we get our energy and ground state for a two-sites system, after some re-labeling (this is important for the UniTensor to be contracted properly) and reshape, we have the next few steps:
+Now, we get our energy and ground state for a two-sites system, after some re-labeling (in order to contract UniTensor) and reshape, we have to make our psi into the canonical form, for which we do the SVD for the ground state we just obtained, then let the left hand side site keep the U and s, while the other site became Vt.
+The intermediate bond are truncated such that the maximum virtual bond dimension is limited to **chi**.

 * In python: